The Patient Did Not Refuse the Trial. They Refused the Uncertainty.

 Why is clinical trial recruitment content sensitive in Turkish?

 Because patients must understand risk, privacy, participation, and voluntary choice.
-Literal translation can sound too technical, too promotional, or too intimidating.
+Literal translation can sound too technical, too promotional, or too intimidating, so clinical recruitment content needs careful Turkish localization rather than standard campaign translation.

 Is recruitment localization the same as informed consent translation?

-Patient-facing landing pages, ads, screening questions, email copy, SMS reminders, study explanations, privacy language, and next-step instructions should be checked together.
+Patient-facing landing pages, ads, screening questions, email copy, SMS reminders, study explanations, privacy language, and next-step instructions should be checked together for tone, terminology, privacy clarity, and patient comprehension.

 Make Turkish Patient Recruitment Clear Enough to Trust